Wallet-friendly Burmese gem w/ bold flavors. Michelin Bib Gourmand & NYT Top 100 recognized. BYOB.

-"Highly recommended dishes include the mohinga, tea leaf salad, Burmese pancakes, coconut chicken noodle soup, and shan noodles.
-The house-made roti with potato curry is also a standout."
+"Highly recommended dishes include the mohinga, tea leaf salad, shan noodles, Burmese pancakes, and coconut chicken noodle soup, all noted for their authentic and bold flavors."

 Important Note